 The lunar calendar has come full circle, which means it’s time to celebrate another Chinese New Year!

-For those who may be unfamiliar with the origins of Chinese New Year compared to that January first, the difference lies in ancient Chinese beliefs and the way in which time is tracked.
+For those who may be unfamiliar with the origins of Chinese New Year compared to that of January first, the difference lies in ancient Chinese beliefs and the way in which time is tracked.
 Chinese New Year tracks time based upon the lunar calendar (moon phases), rather than the solar calendar (phases of the sun which completes a full year every 365 days).

-While both dates carry a similar belief of new beginnings and promise for the year ahead, Chinese New Year carries important ancient traditions and festivities that showcase a rich culture celebrated across the world.
+While both dates carry a similar belief of new beginnings and promise for the year ahead, Chinese New Year encompasses important ancient traditions and festivities that showcase a rich culture celebrated across the world.

 The narrative of Nian